remarkjs/remark/readme.md

 you will combine remark with **[rehype][github-rehype]**, in which case you should use [`rehype-sanitize`][github-rehype-sanitize].

+Another security aspect is DDoS attacks.
+An attacker could cause a crash or slow down with big files.
+Crashes can also originate from smaller payloads, often when thousands of things (such as lists or links) are opened.
+It is wise to cap the accepted size of input
+(500kb can hold a big book)
+and to process content in a different thread or worker so that it can be stopped when needed.

 Use of remark plugins could also open you up to other attacks.
 Carefully assess each plugin and the risks involved in using them.